Hugo, RSS and Social Media

 Summary

 And here we are, at the bottom of the page!
 I hope you found this post useful and that you are able to get your blog content out to the people.
-If you have any questions on the configuration, please feel free to reach out to me on Twitter
+If you have any questions on the configuration, please feel free to reach out to me on Twitter.

-Untill next time, Stay safe and keep learning! 🎉
+Until next time, Stay safe and keep learning! 🎉

-Theme Stack designed by Jimmy
+Built with Hugo - Theme Stack designed by Jimmy